 \section{Details of Investigating Interpretability}

-In Section~\ref{subsec:interpretability} we interpret the weights learned in \modelname{}, and list discovered keywords in Table~\ref{tab:interpretability}.
-A detailed description for getting this results is as follows.
-First we conduct SVD decomposition of switch matrix $W$.
+In Section~\ref{subsec:interpretability}, we interpret the weights learned in \modelname{} and list discovered keywords in Table~\ref{tab:interpretability}.
+A detailed description of getting these results is as follows.
+First, we conduct SVD decomposition of steer matrix $W$.
 The resulting $D$ matrix can then be interpreted as a ranked list of significant row vectors.
-We take the first 9 rows, and compute the their dot products with word embeddings.
-As the row vector does not tell us which of the 2 directions indicates a increased probability, we select 20 tokens with top dot product and 20 tokens with bottom dot product as two candidate groups.
-Each group is concatenated to a text sequence and passed to Perspective API, and the group with larger toxicity value is considered true ``keywords''.
-If, however, Perspective API recognizes the langauge as not English, which happened to rows No. 2, 4, and 6, then we discard this row as they contains mostly symbols and non-English words.
-Finally we filter out suffix tokens, and the remaining keywords are listed in Table~\ref{tab:interpretability}.
+We take the first 9 rows and compute their dot products with word embeddings.
+As the row vector does not tell us which of the 2 directions indicates an increased probability, we select 20 tokens with top dot product and 20 tokens with bottom dot product as two candidate groups.
+Each group is concatenated to a text sequence and passed to Perspective API, and the group with a larger toxicity value is considered true ``keywords''.
+If, however, Perspective API recognizes the language as not English, which happened to rows No. 2, 4, and 6, then we discard this row as they contain mostly symbols and non-English words.
+Finally, we filter out suffix tokens, and the remaining keywords are listed in Table~\ref{tab:interpretability}.